SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

         JavaScript-C or "SpiderMonkey").

 The text searches are performed on single words only, as the user types the message, and are replaced by whatever text you configure for the word.
+Synchronet color/attribute codes are allowed in the replacement text, but the color/attribute codes will be stripped if colors are not allowed according to the SlyEdit configuration.
 The configuration for text replacing is read from a configuration file called SlyEdit_TextReplacements.cfg, which is plain text and can be placed in either sbbs/ctrl or in the same directory as SlyEdit's .js files (SlyEdit.js, SlyEdit_Misc.js, etc.).
 Each line in SlyEdit_TextReplacements.cfg needs to have the following format: originalWord=replacementText where originalWord is the word to be replaced, and replacementText is the text to replace the word with.